What is EMDG?

 - You will be assisted when your claim is audited.

 - We keep and file all relevant documentation in good order to ensure that if you do get audited, all claims will be fully substantiated.

 - We have access to consultants with years of industry knowledge which may assist other aspects of your business.

 Who is eligible to claim EMDG?

 Are you an exporter of Australian goods or services?
 You may be eligible to claim EMDG grant!
-Please contact us for an obligation-free consultation and assessment now!
+Please contact us for a consultation and assessment now!

 To be eligible for EMDG, you need to be: